Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Exploiting Partial Symmetry

 \section{Exploiting Partial Symmetry}

-We have shown how to reduce the complexity of the {\tt sttsm} operation by $O(m!)$ in terms of storage of the output tensor $\T{C}$ and $O(m)$ in terms of computation.
-In theory, we expect an $O(m!)$ reduction in both storage and computation.
-In this section, we describe how to achieve this level of reduction in both storage and computation.
+We have shown how to reduce the complexity of the {\tt sttsm} operation by $O(m!)$ in terms of storage.
+In this section, we describe how to achieve the $O((m+1)!/2^m)$ level of reduction in computation.